More Thoughts

 Don't get blinded by slick marketing videos or cool widgets - start with what you need and see where that leads.

-ease of use
+Ease of use

 Frustratingly I’ve seen a pattern where ease of use is directly proportional to the power of the feature set of a CMS.
 Some amazingly powerful CMS platforms are borderline unusable, whereas beautifully designed CMS platforms hardly do anything.
 My suggestion is to try before you buy if you’re not already familiar with the platform and make sure it’s something your team can work with.

-team maturity
+Team maturity

 This is something that always seems to be overlooked, but it can be a big issue with spending money on features that end up not being used.
 Take a reality check to see if you’re stretching your team with automated marketing workflows, campaign landing page management, online customer tools, etc. If your team isn’t ready, then your shiny new CMS feature set just won’t be used.
 Match the CMS to where your team is at.

-website hosting is not boring
+Website hosting is not boring

 Dynamo6 is a little unique in that we work across both infrastructure and development, so we have specialists in both areas.
 So our hosting platform is world-class.
 Most organisations work in either one or another discipline.
 If you’re working with a development-only company it’s probably a good idea to find a separate hosting provider.

-host in the cloud
+Host in the cloud

 Some hosting is still offered by companies running their own servers in a data centre somewhere.
 But in this day and age, you shouldn’t be hosting a website on anything other than public cloud services.
 Having your website sitting on a server in Auckland just won’t beat the performance you’d see by having it hosted in Amazon Web Services or Google Cloud Platform.
 Autoscaling means you can keep a lean server setup that grows as demand increases.